Introduction

 In 1922, Wallace Turnbull invented the variable pitch propeller.
 Before his invention, “planes could only fly in one gear.
 This meant that the gear was always set for takeoff.”
 If the plane had a larger load, it could not get off the ground, so Turnbull’s invention also allowed planes to carry large loads.

-Wallace Turnbull standing in front of his invention, the variable pitch propeller
+Wallace Turnbull standing beside his variable pitch propeller.

 Wallace Turnbull invented the variable pitch propeller in 1922.